Virginia Court Records

 How to Obtain Sealed Records in Virginia

 Generally, the record custodians may only release sealed records to the individuals named on the record.
-However, as stated in the Virginia Administrative Code, 6VAC20–120–80, government agencies, individuals, and private entities armed with a court order may obtain sealed records.
-To get a court order, the individual must submit a petition with the Clerk of Courts in the jurisdiction where the case took place.
+However, as stated in the Virginia Administrative Code, 6VAC20 120–80, government agencies, individuals, and private entities armed with a court order may obtain sealed records.
+To get a court order, the individual must submit a petition to the Clerk of Courts in the jurisdiction where the case took place.
 The petition must demonstrate good cause for the presiding judge to grant the court order.
 In doing this, the judge will weigh the individual’s privacy against the petition.